Chemical farm safety for kids

 According to Farm Safety For Just Kids, a non-profit dedicated to promoting a safe farm environment, poison control centers handle over 2 million calls each year, most of them being for children under six years of age.
 One child dies every three days due to a farm-related accident and over 35 children are harmed on a farm each day.

-Parents, here are some helpful tips from Farm Safety For Just Kids about keeping your children safe from exposure to harmful chemicals, especially ones that look like regular, edible household products.
+Parents, here are some helpful tips about keeping your children safe from exposure to harmful chemicals, especially ones that look like regular, edible household products.
+By helping them understand how crucial it is to avoid contact, you’re helping protect them from the very real dangers of exposure.

 • Keep chemicals locked in their original and labeled containers (so kids don’t confuse them for something else)